Doctor insights on:

 - How long does it take to get rid of pinworms?

-- How long does it take to get rid of scabies?
+- How long does it take to get rid of the flu?

-- How long does it take to get rid of pneumonia?
+- How long does it take to detect chlamydia and gonorrhea?

-- How long does it take to get rid of head lice in a child?
+- How long does it to get tested for gonorrhea?

-- How long does it usually take to get rid of cellulitis in your hand?
+- How long does it take to get rid of acne?